Guanzhou-Ke/DM-Reading-Materials/README.md

 ## Visualization

 - [x] [Keim, Daniel A. "Information visualization and visual data mining."
 IEEE transactions on Visualization and Computer Graphics 8.1 (2002): 1-8.](https://dl.acm.org/doi/10.1109/2945.981847)
+  - A very useful review of visualization techniques, it propose a classification of visualization techniques method, which is based on the data type to be visualized, the visualization technique, and the interaction and distortion technique.
+You could find many valueable papers in it.

 - [x] [Maaten, Laurens van der, and Geoffrey Hinton.
 "Visualizing data using t-SNE."
 Journal of machine learning research 9.Nov (2008): 2579-2605.](http://www.jmlr.org/papers/v9/vandermaaten08a.html)